 Editor’s Note: Due to the COVID-19 pandemic, all three major credit bureaus (Experian, Equifax, and TransUnion) are offering consumers the chance to check their credit reports for free each week through April 2021.

 How Often Should You Check Your Credit Score?

-You should check your score at least once a year.
-But it’s not a bad idea to check it more often.
-You’ll see why it’s important to keep tabs on your current score and where to check it.
+You should check your score at least once a year, but it’s not a bad idea to check it more often.

 Additionally, how soon is too soon to get credit score updates?
 One year, quarterly, monthly, daily?
 The answer can be different for each person.
-However, everyone should check their score at least once a year.
+You want to catch any suspicious activity (such as new accounts being opened in your name) before too much time passes.
 It’s easy to get free monthly updates from at least one credit bureau.